laike9m/PyPunchP2P/README.md

 ```
 The number `100` is used to match clients, i.e. clients with the same number will be linked by server.

-Note
+Test
 ----
-These scripts haven't been tested under real environment of restrict/symmetric NAT in that I don't have such devices or environment.
-But I think it will work fine cause I've done some simulation testing.
-Here's how: specify a fourth parameter of `client.py`, it will assume that your client is behind a specific type of NAT device.
+You could do simulation testing by specifying a fourth parameter of `client.py`, it will assume that your client is behind a specific type of NAT device.

 Here are the corresponding NAT type and number: